bougui505/blog/_posts/2015-01-13-new-publication-an-automatic-tool-to-analyze-and-cluster-macromolecular-conformations-based-on-self-organizing-maps.markdown

 umat = (numpy.sqrt(umat1)+numpy.sqrt(umat2)+numpy.sqrt(umat3)+numpy.sqrt(umat4))/nres
 {% endhighlight %}

-We decompose the U-matrix according to the four eigenvectors to compute the U-matrix in $$\AA$$.
+We decompose the U-matrix according to the four eigenvectors to compute the U-matrix in Angstrom.

 ### The Best Matching Units (BMUs)